Safeguarding and Wellbeing

 Our safeguarding training includes Child Sexual Exploitation (CSE,) Child Criminal Exploitation (CCE) the Prevent Strategy, Online Safety, and Peer on Peer abuse; including Sexual Harassment.

-The Designated Safeguarding Lead for child protection is Mr. P. Essenhigh, Executive Headteacher.
+The Designated Safeguarding Lead for child protection is Mr R. Duerden.

-The Deputy Designated Lead for child protection is Mrs T. Andrews.
+The Deputy Designated Leads for child protection are Mrs T. Andrews and Miss J. Shingler.

-The Governor with responsibility for child protection is Mrs A Smith.
+The Governor with responsibility for safeguarding is Catherine Shearwood.

 GET URGENT ADVICE